The Makanai: Cooking for the Maiko House: Production

-Kore-eda directed the first two episodes, with the remaining seven directed by directors Megumi Tsuno, Hiroshi Okuyama, and Takuma Sato.
+Kore-eda directed the first two episodes, with the remaining seven directed by Megumi Tsuno, Hiroshi Okuyama, and Takuma Sato.

 Depictions of geisha

-Previous portrayals of geisha and their milieu, such as Arthur Golden's Memoirs of a Geisha and its film adaptation, have been criticised for conflating geisha culture as a form of "highly-stylized prostitution".
+Previous portrayals of geisha and their milieu, such as Arthur Golden's Memoirs of a Geisha and its film adaptation, have been criticised for conflating geisha culture with a form of "highly-stylized prostitution".
 The popularity of the film led to a surge in tourists in the geisha districts of Kyoto, instances of harassment of geisha in public, and a 2019 ban of photographing geisha implemented by the Gion geisha district.
 Kore-eda commented that the series might dispel some inaccurate beliefs perpetuated by Memoirs, such as maiko being sold by their parents.
 However, Kiyo's work as a makanai, the in-house cook and helper, is also unrealistic; there are no teenage makanai.